-Ask the obstetrician to tick or initial each point in your plan and/or sign the end of your birth plan in agreement, so when you present it to the hospital or when you face deviations to your plan, you have something signed to show the hospital or the obstetrician.
+When you’ve finalised your birth plan, ask the obstetrician to sign the end of your birth plan in agreement, so when you present it to the hospital or when you face deviations to your plan, you have something signed to show hospital staff or the obstetrician.

 #5: What Are Your Thoughts On Electronic Monitoring, And When Do You Think It Should Be Used?

 Intermittent doppler monitoring is standard care during labour, however some hospitals prefer to use more restrictive monitoring, which can affect the way you plan to labour and give birth.
 Some hospitals have continuous electronic fetal monitoring and others have intermittent electronic fetal monitoring.

 Continuous CTG monitoring involves you being stuck in one position, usually on the bed, and can be detrimental to the progress of labour.
 A Cochrane review states that where continuous CTG was used, there was:

 “…no significant differences in cerebral palsy, infant mortality or other standard measures of neonatal well-being.
 However, continuous cardiotocography (CTG) was associated with an increase in caesarean sections and instrumental vaginal births.
 The real challenge is how best to convey this uncertainty to women to enable them to make an informed choice without compromising the normality of labour.”

 “Data for subgroups of low-risk, high-risk, pre-term pregnancies and high quality trials were consistent with overall results.
 Access to fetal blood sampling did not appear to influence the difference in neonatal seizures nor any other pre-specified outcome.”

 Researching all the choices you make for your birth plan is the key.
 It shows you actually understand and have researched what you have planned.
 You’re less likely to stick to a birth plan if you haven’t researched the reasons why you want those choices.